 Calculating your cost per mile is essential for determining whether you are charging enough for hauling a load.
 Knowing and understanding how to calculate cost per mile can help ensure you do not lose money.
 Truck drivers can go out of business if they don’t calculate their average cost per mile, which is why taking the time to do so is crucial.

-To calculate your cost per mile for trucking, you will need to divide your total expenses by the total number of miles that were driven.
+You’ll need to know how many miles you drive and your total expenses to make this calculation.
 Once you have your number, we can help you find ways to reduce your cost per mile and make your business more successful.

 How to Calculate Trucking Cost Per Mile